ChrisKlug/web-dev-workshop/labs/lab16/lab16.md

     );
 ```

 The actual test code is really simple.
-Just call the endpoint, and verify that you get a 401 back
+Just call the endpoint, and verify that you get a 401 back.

 ```csharp